AdobeDocs/analytics.en/help/components/classifications/sets/create.md

 You can use the Classification Set Manager to create a Classification Set.

->[!NOTE]
->
->This feature will be available to all customers who have their report suites migrated to the new Classifications architecture.
-Please contact Adobe Customer Care or your Account Manager for more information.

 **[!UICONTROL Components]** > **[!UICONTROL Classification sets]** > **[!UICONTROL Sets]** > **[!UICONTROL Add]**

 When creating a Classification Set, the following fields are available.